ZijianF/KindaHot/ProjectDocument.md

 ## Gameplay Explanation ##

-**In this section, explain how the game should be played.
-Treat this as a manual within a game.
-It is encouraged to explain the button mappings and the most optimal gameplay strategy.**
 The game's goal is to get to the final destination without dying to enemies.
 Controlls:'
 Moving: "WASD" keys on keyboard.